dsccommunity/xPSDesiredStateConfiguration/README.md

 ### xGroup

-This resource extends PowerShell 4.0 Group resource by supporting cross-domain account lookup where a valid trust relationship exists.
-In addition, limited support for UPN-formatted names are supported for identifying user, computer, and group domain-based accounts.

-* **GroupName**: The name of the group.
+* **GroupName**: (Key) The name of the group for which you want to ensure a specific state.
-* **Ensure**: Ensures that the group is **Present** or **Absent**.
+* **Ensure**: Indicates if the group exists.
+Set this property to "Absent" to ensure that the group does not exist.
+Setting it to "Present" (the default value) ensures that the group exists.
+   - Supported values: Present, Absent
+   - Default Value: Present
-* **Description**: Description of the group.
+* **Description**: The description of the group.
-* **Members**: The members that form the group.
+* **Members**: Use this property to replace the current group membership with the specified members.
+The value of this property is an array of strings of the form Domain\UserName.
+If you set this property in a configuration, do not use either the MembersToExclude or MembersToInclude property.
+Doing so will generate an error.
 Note: If the group already exists, the listed items in this property replaces what is in the group.
-* **MembersToInclude**: List of users to add to the group.
+* **MembersToInclude**: Use this property to add members to the existing membership of the group.
+The value of this property is an array of strings of the form Domain\UserName.
+If you set this property in a configuration, do not use the Members property.
+Doing so will generate an error.
 Note: This property is ignored if 'Members' is specified.
-* **MembersToExclude**: List of users you want to ensure are not members of the group.
+* **MembersToExclude**: Use this property to remove members from the existing membership of the group.
+The value of this property is an array of strings of the form Domain\UserName.
+If you set this property in a configuration, do not use the Members property.
+Doing so will generate an error.
 Note: This property is ignored if 'Members' is specified.
-* **Credential**: Indicates the credentials required to access remote resources.
-Note: This account must have the appropriate Active Directory permissions to add all non-local accounts to the group or an error will occur.
+* **Credential**: The credentials required to access remote resources.
+Note: This account must have the appropriate Active Directory permissions to add all non-local accounts to the group; otherwise, an error will occur.

 Local accounts may be specified in one of the following ways: